Open Evening !

 All students will have access to our established E-learning facilities for each module, including: Online Programme Syllabus (student handbook); Tools for e-lecture materials; tools for online PBL materials; tools for submitting online assignments/homework; email; virtual discussion board; virtual classrooms (synchronous); e-calendar Tools for online student feedback.
 Students will need a standard PC/Mac with access to broadband internet connection, headphones, a microphone and a webcam.

-Applicants should have a first degree in a related subject and/or a professional qualification and have worked in the relevant subject area for at least one year.
 We wish to include people from diverse backgrounds and career pathways especially people working in the independent and voluntary sector and NHS.

 Students from outside of the UK help form a global community here at Queen Mary.
 For detailed country specific entry requirements please visit the International section of our website here.
 If your first language is not English, you must provide evidence of your English language proficiency.